hack-pad/safejs/README.md

 ## Even safer

-If you would like additional safety when working with JavaScript, then use the `jsguard` linter as well.
+For additional JavaScript safety, use the `jsguard` linter too.

-`jsguard` reports the locations of unsafe JavaScript calls, which should be replaced with SafeJS.
+`jsguard` reports the locations of unsafe JavaScript calls, which should be replaced with calls to SafeJS.

 ```bash
 go install github.com/hack-pad/safejs/jsguard/cmd/jsguard
 export GOOS=js GOARCH=wasm
 jsguard ./...
 ```

+It *does not* report use of types like `js.Value` -- only function calls on those types.

+This makes it easy to integrate SafeJS into existing libraries which expose only standard library types.